Platypus: Profile and Information

 Description

-The Platypus has an odd combination of both primitive evolutionary features, and particular special adaptations like the duck-like bill, white patches of fur located under its eyes.
+The Platypus has an odd combination of both primitive evolutionary features and particular special adaptations like the duck-like bill and white patches of fur located under its eyes.

-It also has fur all over its body, lighter-coloured fur on the underside and dark to light brown colour above.
+It also has fur all over its body, lighter-colored fur on the underside, and dark to light brown color above.
 The length of a platypus ranges from 15-24 inches, and the male species are generally larger than their female counterparts.

-Extensively-webbed front feet (the webbings extend past the claws and are very much vital to the propulsion of the Platypus whilst in water).
+Extensively-webbed front feet (the webbings extend past the claws and are vital to the propulsion of the Platypus while in water).

 It also possesses long guard hairs that keep the soft underfur well protected, such that, even after spending hours in the water, the underfur remains dry.

-The Platypus achieves stability during swimming by making use of its paddle-like fur, which acts as a stabilizer, and then the back feet are improvised as rudders and brakes during swimming.
+The Platypus achieves stability during swimming by using its paddle-like fur, which acts as a stabilizer, and then the back feet are improvised as rudders and brakes during swimming.

-Connected to a venom gland located over the thighs are spurs which are on the inner side of each ankle of the male Platypus.
+Connected to a venom gland located over the thighs are spurs on the inner side of each ankle of the male Platypus.

-The venom spilt by each spur acts as an agent of offence and defence because it is strong enough to kill smaller animals like the dog, and cause significant pain when the spur penetrates the skins of humans.
+The venom spilled by each spur acts as an agent of offense and defense because it is strong enough to kill smaller animals like dogs and cause significant pain when the spur penetrates the skin of humans.

 The front limbs of the Platypus are powerful, hence the need for a wide humerus that provides extensive attachment areas for the muscles.
-The flat pads of hardened gum tissue serve as false teeth for the adult platypuses for their nutritional needs.
+The flat pads of hardened gum tissue serve as false teeth for the adult platypuses’ nutritional needs.

-Platypuses generally engage in and enjoy a predominantly solitary lifestyle, feeding almost continuously when in the water, along bottoms of lakes, rivers, and streams.
+Platypuses generally enjoy a predominantly solitary lifestyle, feeding almost continuously in the water along the bottoms of lakes, rivers, and streams.

-Whenever they are not feeding, they rest in the burrows that they dig into the banks of these water bodies.
+Whenever they are not feeding, they rest in the caves and dig into the banks of these water bodies.
 They mostly enjoy crustaceans in freshwater and larval insects.

 The electromechanical detection system of the Platypus serves the special function of locating its prey.
 Although the platypus’ main habitat is freshwater, where it feeds and does other biological functions that are peculiar to it, it can occasionally be seen swimming in some saltwater bodies.